Improved Measurements of $D^+ \to \eta e^+\nu_e$ and $D^+ \to \eta \mu^+\nu_\mu$: DETERMINATION OF BRANCHING FRACTIONS

 The systematic uncertainty due to final-state radiation (FSR) recovery is estimated as the difference between the results obtained with and without FSR recovery.
 It is assigned as 0.5\% for $D^{+}\to \eta e^+\nu_{e}$.

 \paragraph{$U_{\rm miss}$ fit}

 The systematic uncertainty due to the $U_{\rm miss}$ fit is considered in two parts.
 Since a Gaussian function is convolved with the simulated signal shapes to account for the resolution difference between data and MC simulation, the systematic uncertainty from the signal shape is ignored.
 The systematic uncertainty due to background shapes is considered for both peaking and combinatorial backgrounds.
 The effect of the fixed peaking backgrounds is examined by varying the fixed yields of the peaking backgrounds by $\pm1\sigma$.
+The uncertainty comes from the uncertainty of its branching fraction, and we take the difference between the new branching fraction and the normal value as the systematic uncertainty.
 The effect of the combinatorial background shapes is estimated by varying the yields of dominant background channels within uncertainty of their input BFs in the inclusive MC sample.
 The changes in the BFs are taken as the corresponding systematic uncertainties.
-These uncertainties are independent for the four signal decays.

 \paragraph{MC statistics}